Skip to main content

 Illinois Not-for-Profit Security Grant Program (NSGP-IL)

-The Illinois Emergency Management Agency (IEMA)/Illinois Terrorism Task Force announces the Fiscal Year 2023 Illinois Not-for-Profit Security Grant Program (NSGP-IL) $150,000 to eligible 501(c)(3) organizations located in Illinois who are deemed at high-risk of a terrorist attack by a terrorist organization, network or cell.
+The Illinois Emergency Management Agency and Office of Homeland Security (IEMA-OHS)/Illinois Homeland Security Advisory Council announces the State Fiscal Year 2025 Illinois Not-for-Profit Security Grant Program (NSGP-IL) $150,000 for security upgrades to eligible 501(c)(3) organizations located in Illinois who are deemed at high-risk of a threat, attack, or acts of terrorism.
 NSGP-IL seeks to integrate the preparedness activities of not-for-profit organizations with broader state and local preparedness efforts.
+The Agency shall not award grants to those entities whose primary purpose is to provide medical or mental health services.
+[20 ILCS 3305/17.8]

-Grants of up to $150,000.00 will be awarded to eligible not-for-profit organizations through IEMA according to criteria that include:
+Grants of up to $150,000 will be awarded to eligible not-for-profit organizations through IEMA-OHS according to criteria that include:

-• State verification that the not-for-profit organization is a 501(c)(3) is located within Illinois;
+• State verification that the not-for-profit organization is a 503(c)(3) is located within Illinois;

 • The location of the Project, as identified by the Applicant during the application process, shall be in the State of Illinois and shall remain located in the State for a minimum of 5 years after the end of the grant performance period;